 The Texas Higher Education Coordinating Board website has a Net Price Calculator that provides a rough estimation of costs to attend a Texas institution.

-Tuition and Fees (Billable) - The average cost of tuition and fees for a typical student is based on enrolling for 30 hours per year.
+Tuition and Fees (Billable) - The average cost of tuition and fees for a typical student is based on enrolling 30 hours per year (15 hours in fall and 15 hours in spring).
 The actual costs that a student incurs will vary depending on the student’s degree or certificate program.

-Room and Board (Billable) - A reasonable estimate of what it would cost to live in Denton while attending school.
+Room (Billable on-campus; Non-Billable off-campus) and Board (Non-Billable) - A reasonable estimate of what it would cost to live on-campus or in Denton while attending school.
 Actual costs may vary by individual choices related to location and circumstances.

-Books and Supplies (Non-Billable) - The average cost of books and supplies for a typical student for an entire academic year.
+Books and Supplies (Non-Billable) - The average cost of books and supplies for a typical student for an entire academic year (fall and spring terms) or summer term.

 Transportation (Non-Billable) - Represents travel to and from parent's residence and transportation costs to and from class and work.